aadhya-arora/aadhya-arora/README.md

 - I’m currently pursuing my studies with a focus on full stack development.
 - Building robust web apps using the **MERN stack** (MongoDB, Express, React, Node.js).
 - Java lover—using it for problem-solving and backend development.
+- **AI Enthusiast** — always eager to learn more about artificial intelligence and explore its applications in real-world projects.
 - Passionate about learning new technologies and collaborating on exciting projects.

 ## 🛠️ Top Skills